Flag of Greater Manchester

-The former Greater Manchester County Council used a heraldic banner of its arms during its existence between 1974 and 1986.

-Although the flag's usage has dwindled since 1986, it can still be seen proudly flying outside key buildings within the city, especially during special occasions.

-It was recently seen flying outside Manchester Piccadilly station and at the entrance to the Hilton hotel on Deansgate (Beetham Tower).
+The flag of Greater Manchester was a symbol of the former Greater Manchester County Council, which administered Greater Manchester, England, between 1974 and 1986.
+Although the flag's usage has dwindled since 1986, it can still occasionally be seen flying outside key buildings in the city, particularly during special occasions.
+It was seen flying outside Manchester Piccadilly station in 2014 and at the entrance to the Beetham Tower on Deansgate.

 Greater Manchester County Council

-The flag of the Greater Manchester Metropolitan County Council was a symbol of the former Greater Manchester County Council which administered Greater Manchester in England between 1974 and 1986.
-It has not been registered with the Flag Institute, which will not register flags for counties other than for historic counties.
+The flag associated with the former Greater Manchester County Council served as the authority's official banner between 1974 and 1986.
+It has never been registered with the Flag Institute, which does not record flags for administrative counties other than the historic counties.

-The flag was adopted by Greater Manchester County Council in 1974, and derives from the shield and crest design on the coat of arms of Greater Manchester; the design itself is used by a number of organisations that represent the Greater Manchester area, such as the former Greater Manchester County Council, the Greater Manchester Fire and Rescue Service, and the Greater Manchester Army Cadet Force.
+The flag was adopted by the county council in 1974 and derives from the shield and crest on the coat of arms of Greater Manchester.
+Variants of the design are used by several organisations associated with the area, including the former Greater Manchester County Council, the Greater Manchester Fire and Rescue Service, and the Greater Manchester Army Cadet Force.

 Description

-The flag is composed of ten golden castles (arranged in rows of 3–2–3–2) on a red background, fringed by a golden border in the style of a castle battlement.
+The flag is composed of ten golden castles (arranged in rows of 3–2–3–2) on a red background, bordered by a golden band in the style of a castle battlement.
 The blazon is: "Gules, ten Towers three two three two, all within a Bordure embattled Or".

-The ten golden castles represent both the urban landscape of Greater Manchester, and its division in to its ten metropolitan districts: Bolton, Bury, Manchester, Oldham, Rochdale, Tameside, Trafford, Salford, Stockport, and Wigan.
-The red ground represents manpower and the region's red-brick architectural heritage, both legacies of Greater Manchester's industrial past.
-The embattled border represents the unity and shared future of the region, and its bold, vigilant and forward-looking character.
+The ten golden castles represent both the urban landscape of Greater Manchester and its division into ten metropolitan boroughs: Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford, and Wigan.
+The red field symbolises manpower and the region's red-brick architectural heritage, both legacies of Greater Manchester's industrial past.
+The embattled border represents the unity and shared future of the region, as well as and its bold, vigilant and forward-looking character.